YubicoLabs/yed-spoke-example/docs/sections/11-create-shipment-request-flow.md

 ---
-layout: page
+layout: docs
-title: Create the shipment request flow
+title: Create the Shipment Request Flow
 permalink: /learn/create-shipment-request-flow
 ---

-## Create the shipment request flow
+## Create the Shipment Request Flow
 ---
 Now that you have the Action, lets put it into a Flow and test it.